Cluster X-varieties at infinity: Tropical boundary and special completions of cluster Poisson varieties.

-The fibers of the fibration (\ref{pie}) are one dimensional.
-They can be parametrised, although non-canonically, as follows.
-Let $({\cal L}_E, \beta_E)$ be a framed $PGL_2$-local system on $\widehat S_E$.
-Denote by $E_+$ and $E_-$ the segments of the boundary glued into $E$.
-Choose additional flat sections $p_\pm$ of the ${\Bbb P}^1$-bundle over $E_\pm$.
-Assume that they differ from the components of the framing $\beta_E$ assigned to the endpoints of $E_\pm$.
-Then there is a unique framed local system on $\widehat S$ obtained from $({\cal L}_E, \beta_E)$ by gluing $E_-$ to $E_+$ so that the section $p_-$ is identified with $p_+$.
-Keeping $p_-$ fixed and changing $p_+$ we get the fiber.
-When $p_+$ approaches to the flat section in the end of $E_+$, we get the limiting framed local system on $\widehat S_E$.
+The fibers of fibration (\ref{pie}) can be parametrised, although non-canonically, as follows, see Fig \ref{cluste32}.
+Let $({\cal L}_E, \beta_E)$ be a framed $PGL_2$-local system on ${\Bbb S}_E$.
+Choose additional flat sections $y_\pm$ of the ${\Bbb P}^1$-bundle near the new marked points over the boundary intervals $E_\pm$.
+Assume that they differ from the ones provided by the framing $\beta_E$ on the left and on the right.
+Then there is a unique framed local system on ${\Bbb S}$ obtained from $({\cal L}_E, \beta_E)$ by gluing $E_-$ to $E_+$ so that the section $y_-$ is identified with $y_+$.
+Keeping $y_-$ fixed and changing $y_+$ we get the fiber.
+When $y_+$ approaches to the flat section at the end of $E_+$, we get the limiting framed local system on ${\Bbb S}_E$.
 He we use the orientation of the surface to tell which end.
-See a different description below.

-2mm Special cones in the tropical space are parametrised by collections $\{E_1, ..., E_k\}$ of pairwise non-intersecting ideal non-boundary edges on $\widehat S$.
-By the general construction, such a collection gives rise to a codimension $k$ stratum of the special completion of ${\cal X}_{PGL_2, \widehat S}$.
+Special cones in the tropical space are parametrised by collections $\{E_1, ..., E_k\}$ of pairwise non-intersecting ideal non-boundary edges on ${\Bbb S}$.
+By the general construction, such a collection gives rise to a codimension $k$ stratum of the special completion of ${\cal X}_{PGL_2, {\Bbb S}}$.
 It is described as follows.
-Let $\widehat S_{E_1, ..., E_k}$ be the surface obtained by cutting $S$ along the edges $E_1, ..., E_k$.
+Let ${\Bbb S}_{E_1, ..., E_k}$ be the surface obtained by cutting ${\Bbb S}$ along the edges $E_1, ..., E_k$.
 The vertices of the edges $E_1, ..., E_k$ become special points on the cutted surface.

-\bl The stratum assigned to the collection $\{E_1, ..., E_k\}$ is naturally identified with the moduli spaces of framed $PGL_2$-local systems on $\widehat S_{E_1, ..., E_k}$. \el
+\bl The stratum assigned to the collection $\{E_1, ..., E_k\}$ is naturally identified with the moduli spaces of framed $PGL_2$-local systems on ${\Bbb S}_{E_1, ..., E_k}$. \el

 {\bf Proof}.
-Let $T$ be an ideal triangulation of $\widehat S$.
+Let $T$ be an ideal triangulation of ${\Bbb S}$.
 Denote by $Ed(T)$ the set of non-boundary edges of $T$.
-Then $Ed(T) - \{E_1, ..., E_k\}$ is the set of non-boundary edges of the ideal triangulation of $\widehat S_{E_1, ..., E_k}$ provided by $T$.
+Then $Ed(T) - \{E_1, ..., E_k\}$ is the set of non-boundary edges of the ideal triangulation of ${\Bbb S}_{E_1, ..., E_k}$ provided by $T$.
 Let $X_{E}^T$ be the cluster coordinate for the triangulation $T$ assigned to a non-boundary edge $E$ of $T$.
 Then the boundary stratum assigned to the collection $\{E_1, ..., E_k\}$ is obtained by letting the coordinates $X_{E}^T$, where $E \in \{E_1, ..., E_k\}$, to be zero.